bhuisgen/neon-webdocs/docs/neon/index.md

 - it can cache pages

-These capabilities allow to serve contentful web pages with minimal loading time to clients.
+These capabilities allow to serve fully rendered pages to clients with a minimal loading time.

 ## How does it work ?

-The workflow of Neon can be resumed by this schema:
+The workflow of Neon can be resumed by the diagram below.

 ![Neon workflow](./workflow-light.png "Neon workflow")

 **Load**

-The first step is to fetch all content resources required for a website.
-This step is independent from the client requests processing i.e. everything is done in background periodically by the server.
-All these data are the _server state_ which is never removed but only refreshed following the configuration rules defined by the user.
+The first step is to fetch all content required for a website.
+This step is independent from the client requests processing i.e. everything is done in background and periodically by the server.
+All these data are the _server state_ which is never removed but only refreshed through the configuration rules defined by the user.

 **Render**

-The second step is to render the application pages i.e. the HTML body with content from the server state.
+The second step is to render the web pages i.e. the HTML body with content from the server state.
 In the case of a Javascript application, this is done by executing its bundle file with the server Javascript VM.
 The final render is ready to serve to any clients including SEO bots.

 **Store**

 The third step is to store in a memory cache all the renders for a given time-to-live period.
-It will prevent useless rendering and allow to send directly responses to clients for a minimal loading time.
+It will prevent useless rendering and allow to send direct responses to clients.

 :::info